Ivan Mazepa: Dubious sources

+Legacy

-Historical legacy
+Political legacy

 Mazepa's decision to abandon his allegiance to the Russian Empire was considered treason by the Russian Tsar and a violation of the Treaty of Pereyaslav.
 However, others argue that it was Imperial Russia who broke the treaty by not even trying to protect the Cossack homeland during busy fighting abroad, while Ukrainian peasants were complaining about the conduct of local Muscovite troops.
 Many Cossacks had died while building Saint Petersburg, and the Tsar planned to deploy Cossack troops far from their homeland.

 According to Russian historian Tatiana Tairova-Yakovleva, Mazepa had little chance of remaining in power if he had not risen up against Peter I, as the tsar's imperial ambitions envisioned the destruction of Ukrainian Cossack autonomy.
 In the aftermath of the Battle of Poltava, the Hetmanate was deprived of much of its independence, although it formally remained an autonomous entity.
 Its final demise took place in 1764, under the rule of Catherine the Great, who transformed the territory formerly ruled by hetmans of Ukrainian Cossacks into the Little Russia Governorate.

 The French historian Claude Nordmann argues that Mazepa's decision to side with Charles XII ultimately doomed Ukraine by weakening its autonomy and further solidifying Russia's control.

 The image of Mazepa as a disgraceful traitor persisted throughout Russian and Soviet history.
 The Russian Orthodox Church anathemaised and excommunicated Mazepa for political reasons.
 Until 1869, his name was even added to the list of traitors publicly cursed in Russian churches during the Feast of Orthodoxy service, along with Pugachev, Razin and False Dmitry I. The term Mazepintsi came to be used in Russia and the Soviet Union as a reference for people promoting disloyalty to authorities and separatism.